CaptainStorm21/graphQL/README.md

         this.age = age;
 Go back to localhost:8080/graphQL and add age as an empty field with data and rerun the task.

+part8
-we are done here! next topic is Enums!
+we are done here! next topic is Enums! here we will give only gender 2 choices for that we need Enums

+open schema.js
+inside of const schema add

+ //enum
+        gender: Gender
+        language: String
+        emails: String
+        age: Int

+    }

+Step 2.
+    Change from gender: String to  gender: Gender
+    You should have them in both

+you are done with part 8!